-• The model will be continually updated for use in the regional analysis of the transportation system and for documenting projected traffic volumes that will support transportation infrastructure decisions and other economic and social development work.
+The model will be continually updated for use in the regional analysis of the transportation system and for documenting projected traffic volumes that will support transportation infrastructure decisions and other economic and social development work.

-Staffing: The MPO planning staff and the Alabama Department of Transportation
+Staffing: The MPO planning staff, the ALDOT and consultants as needed.